 This pinion and juniper landscape is located west of Albuquerque and is fully open in the summer and partially open in the winter.
 Gates are open from 6 a.m. to 9 p.m.
 March 1st to October 31st, and from 7 a.m. to 5 p.m.
 November 1st to April 31st.

-The El Malpais National Monument is mostly comprised of barren "badlands", in the Zuni-Bandera volcanic field, the second largest in the Basin and Range Province.
+See one of New Mexico's most iconic landmarks.
+The El Malpais National Monument is mostly comprised of barren badlands in the Zuni-Bandera volcanic field, the second largest in the Basin and Range Province.
 The monument is home to some of the oldest known Douglas Fir trees, inactive volcanoes and geothermal activity.

 Quiet, remote, and tucked away in a sanctuary of ponderosa pines and forested mountains, Fenton Lake State Park is a haven for fishing, wildlife viewing, hiking, and picnicking.
 It is also a popular location for cross country skiing in the winter.